apparos09/LOL-1894/README.md

 The repository for a contracted project.

 = AUDIO CREDITS =
-The audio credits for the game are as follows.
-Uncredited audio are original compositions.
+The audio credits and licenses for the game are as follows.
+Uncredited audio pieces are original creations.
-All audio provided is public domain/copyright free.
+All sourced audio provided is copyright free.
-All BGM audio has been shortened for size and practicality.
+All audio components have been modified in some way for better usage in the game.

-The audio has been sourced from the following websites.
-Some songs were taken from one website, but originate from another website.
+Some audio pieces were taken from one website, but originate from another website (said details will be specified where applicable).

+The audio has been primarily sourced from the following websites.
 * GameSound.xyz (https://gamesounds.xyz/)
 * FreePD (https://freepd.com/)